miguelbartolome/airalo/README.md

 3. **Install dotenv**

-    Install dotenv:
+    Install the dotenv package to manage environment variables:

     ```bash
     npm install dotenv
     ```

-4. **Create .env**
+4. **Create .env file**

-1. Duplicate the .env.example file as .env
-2. Add your client_id and client_secret
+Duplicate the .env.example file and rename it to .env.
+Then, add your client_id and client_secret to the new .env file.

 ## Running Tests